theintern/intern/docs/configuration.md

 ### debug

-When set to true, Intern will emit [`log`](./api.md#logarg) events for many internal operations.
+When set to true, Intern will emit 'log' events for many internal operations.
 Reporters that register for these events, such as the Runner reporter, will display them during testing.

 ### defaultTimeout